Heprex/test-static/README.md

 Record type = "A - Routes traffic to an IPv4 address and some AWS resources" Value = tick to Alias --> Alias to S3 website endpoint --> Choose Region where the bucket is located --> You should see your S3 endpoint on dropdown menu
 ```
+5. Then your domain will now point to the S3 endpoint created above.

 ## Other Options and future improvements
 1. by using github URL, same function